In virus talks, Pelosi holds firm; Mnuchin wants a deal

 Pelosi has said repeatedly that Trump and the Republicans don’t grasp the gravity of the situation facing the nation.

 She and Schumer have put their latest compromise offer on the table, dropping their $3 trillion-plus package of relief by $1 trillion to $2.5 trillion, and asking the White House to do the same, raising its $1 trillion proposal to at least $2 trillion.
-That was rejected last week as talks collapsed.
+That was rejected last week.

-“We’re living through the greatest economic crisis since the Depression and the greatest health crisis since the Spanish Flu in 1918,” Schumer said Monday as the Senate opened.
-“So it should not be hard to convince Republicans in the White House to provide urgent and necessary relief.”

 Senate Majority Leader Mitch McConnell accused the Democrats of “hostage taking.”